 All in all, it’s a nice entry level planer, and the kit includes 2 wood razor micro grain blades, along with a carrying case.
 The 2 blades offer more cuts and smoother results, but it’s still a light duty planer that’s best for beginners.

+Hope you like our Bosch planer review.
 Bosch deserves every bit of acclaim it has earned through the years, and these 3 Bosch planers introduce newbies to planers that they will find easy to use.

 If you’re a beginner having a hard time with hand planers, you really ought to check these Bosch planers out.